How Phosphorous Affects Your Lawn and Environment

 There are a few different sources of phosphorus on this planet.
 The one that I first think of is called “bone meal” and my Grandma swore by it in her garden.
 Every new planting got a dusting of bone meal in the hole before placing the plant.
 It comes from exactly what it states, “crushed bones.”

 Another popular source of phosphorus is bird guano (poop).
-Not all guano is created equally as early fertilizer prospectors learned when they claimed nearly 200 remote islands for the harvesting of bird guano for fertilizer.
+Not all guano is created equally, as early fertilizer prospectors learned when they claimed nearly 200 remote islands for the harvesting of bird guano for fertilizer.
 Here is an interesting article from the Smithsonian.

 There is also some phosphorus in cow and chicken manure which is used mostly in organic farming, as well as composting.